 The Liberal Learning program is the core of a TCNJ education, and the requirements of the program have been carefully developed by the faculty at TCNJ to provide you with the skills, knowledge, and experiences that will ensure you are successful during and after college and in your professional and personal life.
 For that reason, all Liberal Learning requirements are essential, and exceptions to these requirements are granted only when compelling circumstances exist and the exception upholds the integrity of the Liberal Learning Program.

 PAWS, through the Academic Requirements Report, provides students with information on what Liberal Learning requirements a student has remaining and which courses satisfy any remaining requirements.
 Therefore, students are responsible for understanding and knowing their remaining Liberal Learning requirements.
-If you are unsure what your Academic Requirements Report is indicating, you are responsible for seeking clarification with your academic advisor, your transcript evaluator, or the Liberal Learning office.
+If you are unsure what your Academic Requirements Report is indicating, you are responsible for seeking clarification from your academic advisor, your academic evaluator, or the Liberal Learning office.

 Acceptable reasons for seeking an exception or substitution

 - Extenuating circumstances (e.g., financial, health, disability, unavailability of Liberal Learning courses) that make it difficult for a student to graduate in a timely manner and meet all Liberal Learning, major, and elective requirements.